-How a Single Ground Connection Messed up 100 Units of MP3 Players
+How a Single Ground Connection Messed up 100 Units of Customized MP3 Players

 Technology is pretty great and it has definitely made certain things in life easier.
 However, when you’re juggling parenting, coding, electronics design and occasionally writing an article like this.
 Sometimes even the coolest apps can’t mitigate the stress we experience in a day.
 For example, this morning I accidentally mistook salt for sugar and mixed it into my child’s favorite porridge.
 One small mistake on my part and suddenly my 5-year-old has enough sass to give Gordon Ramsey a run for his money.